ikoene/symfony-micro/README.md

 While you could argue what exactly should and should not be included in a microframework, I found myself always using these bundles.
 So they're enabled by default.
 Don't want to use Twig as your template engine?
 Remove it here.

-When working in a *dev* or *test* environment, the **MicroKernel** also registers the necesarry bundles to be able to debug you project:
+When working in a *dev* or *test* environment, the **MicroKernel** also registers the necesarry bundles to be able to debug your project:

 * [WebProfilerBundle](https://github.com/symfony/web-profiler-bundle)
 * [DebugBundle](https://github.com/symfony/debug-bundle)